-How to make sure your blog or website is getting some lovin' from Google, that monolithic digital god that no one seems to quite fully understand.
+How to make sure your blog or website gets on Google's radar, that monolithic digital god that no one seems to quite fully understand.

 Once upon a time, I used to work as a content writer for a big company.
 As big companies outsource a lot of their marketing efforts, they hired an external SEO company to take care of their rankings.

 But there are good SEO companies, and not so great SEO companies.
 We had the pleasure of working with the latter, who hired sub-par ESL writers to create our content.

 And it was my job to edit it, and to try to make keyword search terms compatible with basic grammar.

 You see, I understood that this company wanted to rank #1 for certain keyword terms, but what I didn’t understand was why we needed to forego the basic rules of English in order to do so.
 Which is exactly what we were doing!
 Producing very unfriendly content that wasn’t likely to get click-throughs.

 The reason?
 Keyword targeting.
 The SEO company wanted to scatter keywords throughout the copy, without caring if a person was actually reading it.
 So there we were, under the guidance of a so-called SEO expert, who was shepharding the way into black hat SEO territory.

 It sounds fairly ludicrous, right?
 And it was.
 But…it worked.
 For a time, anyway.